 In addition to creating a new XSet instance from scratch, an existing XSet may be opened or copied by calling XSystem.openXSet or XSystem.copyXSet, respectively.
 These methods use the XUID to access the XSet and create an XSet instance with the fields of the XSet.
 Opening the XSet preserves the XUID of the XSet, while copying does not.
 The semantics for an opened or copied XSet instance are the same as for an XSet instance that was created.
 Changes to this XSet instance are not persisted until XSet.commit is called and completes successfully.
+Note that communication failures or errors may create situations in which XSet.commit completes successfully at the XAM Storage System, but that success is not communicated to the XAM application.
+In such a situation, the XSet may be successfully committed, but the XSet.commit invocation may return a fatal or non-fatal error.

 The XSystem may export the contents of an XSet by using the export process described in Section 8.8, "XSet Import and Export".
 Exporting an XSet produces a canonical XSet, the format of which is described in Section 8.8.4.
 The exported XSet can then be imported into another XSystem.
 Newly created XSet instances form the substrate for importing XSets into an XSystem.
 The process for importing a canonical XSet into a new created XSet instance is described in Section 8.8, "XSet Import and Export".
 On a successful import, the XSet instance is in essentially the same state as if it were newly opened; on commit, the original XUID will be returned.
 Changes can be made to the XSet instance before committing, but changing binding fields on the XSet instance will result in a new XUID being assigned.
 If the XSet instance is not committed after a successful import, the XSet will not be created in the importing XSystem.
-When a XAM application no longer needs an XSet instance, it should call XSet.close, which closes the XSet and releases any resources held.
-If the XSet instance has changes that have not been saved by invoking XSet.commit, these changes will be lost.
-If a XAM application tries to close an XSystem instance that contains the XSet without closing the XSet first, the XSystem shall return a non-fatal error.